szabgab/python.code-maven.com/books/python-programming/src/modules/do-not-import-everything.md

 ```

 * Where does `run()` come from?
-* What if both moduldes have the `run()` function?
+* What if both modules have the `run()` function?
 Then the order of the import will be important.
 * What if the `one` has the `run()` function, but a new version of `two` also adds one?